Skip to main content

 The case study’s predictive-modeling conclusion is structural.
 With the available features, the best the institution can do is what this case study has already done: identify the campus-level and engagement-level levers, and intervene at those levels.
 Per-student prediction is not on the table without additional data.
 Naming this ceiling honestly is more useful than producing a model with mediocre AUC and presenting it as decision-grade.

-Looking Ahead#
+Looking Ahead

 The case study ends here as a published artifact.
 The three findings (campus spread, cohort decline, retake engagement) and the predictive-modeling ceiling are the analytical conclusions the data supports.

 The case study’s contribution is making these analytical questions sharp enough that they can be acted on.
-The methodology is replicable: the source phase documents what the published dataset is and why it is synthetic, the schema phase documents the table design that lets every query in this case study run cleanly, and the exploration phase documents the orientation queries that surface the threads this phase developed.
+The methodology is replicable: the source phase documents what the published dataset is and why the institution is anonymized, the schema phase documents the table design that lets every query in this case study run cleanly, and the exploration phase documents the orientation queries that surface the threads this phase developed.

 The reproducibility-is-the-floor commitment the biblioteca page makes holds throughout: every number in this case study traces to a query the reader can run against the published SQLite, in the browser, with no setup.
 The R code in the predictive-modeling section is the only piece that requires a local environment; everything else is one click away.